 Blueberries have become a staple food in my house.
 They are a great addition to not only fruit salads but cereals, oatmeal, yogurts, and granola.

 These little berries are a nutritional powerhouse.
-The health benefits of blueberries are numerous and listed below are just a few of their healthy attributes.
+The health benefits of blueberries are numerous, and listed below are just a few of their healthy attributes.

-- Antioxidant that protects cells from damage
+- Has antioxidant that protects cells from damage

 - Increases fat burning in the body